 The Covid-19 pandemic has affected almost every industry, the public sector and pretty much all aspects of our lives.
 When the pandemic started and the shelter in place order was announced by Governor JB Pritzker, traffic congestion and car accidents decreased dramatically.

 The state slowly began opening back up again and traffic levels have increased in Chicago and throughout the state.
-They are still not and pre-pandemic levels, but as you drive around the city you are seeing much more congestion and the numbers back it up.
+They are still not and pre-pandemic levels, but as you drive around the city you are seeing much more congestion and the numbers back it up, which has been the reason for more car accidents.

 Despit the record low levels of traffic from March through May, the Illinois Department of Transportation (“IDOT”) has reported 786 fatalities in vehicle crashes, a 16-person increase from 770 on Oct.
 11, 2019.